TILICHO PEAK 7134M - Remote & no crowd technical climb.

 • Intermediate level 7000M+ expedition

-• Small and dedicated team strategy.
+• 1:1 Guide/Client support ratio.
+Small team strategy.
 3 - 10 max client members

 • North-West Shoulder Ridge route, Camp 1, 2, and 3 strategy